Nemesarial/cmdr/README.md

 # Description
 `cmdr` is a utility to make it easy to create cli apps with command line parsing

+## Scaffolding
+To get going quickly with a new cli command:
+ - `npx @cthru/cmdr create:single --init <command>` for a single command with npm init and dependency installation
+ - `npx @cthru/cmdr create:multi --init <app> <command>` for a multi command app with npm init and dependency installation

 ## Examples

 ### Single-command app